LS3/5A: Falcon

 Founded in 2014, Falcon Acoustics is a joint effort between Malcolm Jones and Jerry Bloomfield.
-Jones, a member of the original LS3/5a design team and designer of the very drivers found in the first LS3/5a speakers, set out with Bloomfield to create a modern LS3/5a in its truest form.
-The KEF B110 and KEF T27 have been faithfully recreated as the Falcon B110, and Falcon T27 using newly sourced original raw materials down to the smallest detail.
-Paired with Falcon's original transformer-style BBC specced crossovers, Falcon has created some of the truest LS3/5a speakers on today's market.
+Jones was a member of the original LS3/5a design team.
+The KEF B110 and KEF T27 have been recreated as the Falcon B110, and Falcon T27.

 Linn

 In 1979, Linn Products created the Kan – a non-BBC specification bookshelf speaker that used a LS3/5A-sized cabinet and the same B110 driver from KEF.
 Linn acquired a hundred pairs of cabinets from the supplier of the bankrupt Chartwell, and used them for the very first Kans.
 The Kan, however, used a Scanspeak D2008 tweeter, subsequently followed by a re-badged OEM D20-LP-1 tweeter from Hiquphon in May 1984.
 Linn installed a very simple crossover into the box that transformed it into "one of the fastest and most involving wall mount miniatures ever", according to Martin Colloms.

 J R Loudspeakers

 Jim Rogers, who set up J R Loudspeakers Ltd after the collapse of Rogers Audio, released the JR149 in 1977 using the same drive units as the LS3/5A in a cylindrical aluminium cabinet.
 A review of the JR149 in the May 1977 Hi-Fi News and Record Review found that the "general quality was very comparable" to the LS3/5A.